Terms and conditions

 We don’t give any guarantees, conditions or warranties about the accuracy or completeness of any content used by these products.
 We’re not liable for any loss or damage that may come from your use of these products.

-The most up to date version of our content and data will always be on our pages.
+The most up to date version of our content and data will always be on our service.

-We welcome and encourage other websites to link to the flood information service.
+We welcome and encourage other websites to link to the Check for flooding service.

 You must contact us for permission if you want to either:

-- charge your website’s users to click on a link to any page on the site
+- charge your website’s users to click on a link to any page on the service

 - say your website is associated with or endorsed by the Environment Agency or another government department or agency